zilliztech/milvus-operator/README.md

 # Milvus Operator VS Helm

-In general, Milvus Operator is recommanded for production.
-Helm is recommanded for beginners.
+In general, Milvus Operator is recommended for production.
+Helm is recommended for beginners.

 Milvus Operator provides more features for production.
 But you need to install it in your kubernetes before you start your first Milvus instance.
 If you are new to Milvus and Kubernetes.
 Helm is easier to use and you can start your first Milvus instance in minutes.